Atome-FE/llama-node/README.md

 ## Introduction

-This is a nodejs client library for llama (or llama based) LLM built on top of [llama-rs](https://github.com/rustformers/llama-rs) and [llm-chain-llama-sys](https://github.com/sobelio/llm-chain/tree/main/llm-chain-llama/sys).
+This is a nodejs client library for llama (or llama based) LLM built on top of [llama-rs](https://github.com/rustformers/llama-rs) and [llm-chain-llama-sys](https://github.com/sobelio/llm-chain/tree/main/llm-chain-llama/sys) which generate bindings for [llama.cpp](https://github.com/ggerganov/llama.cpp).
 It uses [napi-rs](https://github.com/napi-rs/napi-rs) for channel messages between node.js and llama thread.

-From v0.0.20, both llama-rs and llama.cpp backends are supported!
+From v0.0.21, both llama-rs and llama.cpp backends are supported!

 Currently supported platforms:
 - darwin-x64